Lady Capulet

 Character Profile – At a Glance

-• The Core Conflict: Caught between her duty as a Capulet wife and her instincts as a mother — she advances the marriage to Paris on her husband's terms while her relationship with Juliet quietly disintegrates.
+- The Core Conflict: Caught between her duty as a Capulet wife and her instincts as a mother.
+She pushes the marriage to Paris on her husband's terms, while her bond with Juliet quietly falls apart.

 "Talk not to me, for I'll not speak a word: